Mauitron/Void-Vault/README.md

 Generated password (N characters): ē₹Įő$[k₩ł∂Ʊ...
 ```
+This is not an interface you don't need to interact with if you don't want to,
+but it good to know its there if you want to experiment or analyse the
+behavior of the program.

-I know I am repeating myself but the fundamental security model is important to
+And I know I am repeating myself, but the fundamental security model is important
-understand. the same input will always produce the same output.
+to understand. the same input will always produce the same output, meaning:
 Different inputs produce completely different outputs.
 Different binaries produce a completely different output even if the input is
 the same.